 Inspiration usually starts with observational photographs, sketches and paintings which are then developed as a felted composition.

-I also enjoy sculpting 3-d items from wool using needle felting methods and make small items such as brooches, birds, hares and Christmas figures.
-These are popular subjects at my workshops so if you would like to learn to needle felt please visit my workshop pages.
+I also enjoy sculpting 3-d items from wool using needle felting methods and make small items such as brooches, bears, birds, hares and Christmas figures.
+You'll find a wide selection HERE.

 Often I am asked to produce wool art pictures of a particular place as a special commission.
 Providing I feel my style lends itself to the location, I am delighted to be involved in these projects.
 As the 7th wedding anniversary is sometimes known as the 'Wool ' anniversary my work is in demand for these occasions.

-Many original felt pieces are now in private collections in both in Europe and the USA and some of the most popular images are available in print form as cards, coasters and place mats which can be purchased here.
+Many original felt pieces are now in private collections in both in Europe and the USA and some of the most popular images are available in print form as cards, coasters and place mats which can be purchased here in my website shop.